rmacnak/primordialsoup/docs/design.md

 An object's size is encoded in allocation (double-word) units, or 0 if it is larger than the 8/16-bit header field allows.
 The size field can only overflow for variable-length objects such as arrays or strings, in which case the object's size in memory is computed from its length field.
 The size field is only used for computing the address of the next object in the heap for iteration, and is not used for bounds checks.

 The objects of a handful of classes have special representations, and their cids are constant values known to the VM.
-These classes are SmallInteger, MediumInteger, LargeInteger, Float64, ByteArray, String, Array, WeakArray, Ephemeron, Activation and Closure.
+These classes are SmallInteger, MediumInteger, LargeInteger, Float, ByteArray, String, Array, WeakArray, Ephemeron, Activation and Closure.
 All other objects have a fixed number of pointers as determined by their class.
 In particular, Method, Class, Metaclass, InstanceMixin and ClassMixin are regular classes.

 SmallIntegers represent signed 31-/63-bit values on 32-/64-bit architectures respectively, MediumIntegers represent signed 64-bit values, and LargeIntegers represent values with greater magnitude.
 Integer operations produce the smallest representation that can fit the result.